LeonorPDX/LeonorPDX.github.io/_posts/2020-12-10-portfolio_site_is_live.markdown

 ## Include your portfolio projects (obviously)

 There are some different opinions on how many projects and what kind of projects you should include.
 In my opinion, I think it's best to include any finished project or partial project that showcases your skills; don't include anything you copied or any projects that don't work or don't follow programming conventions and best practices.
-Also remember that visitors likely won't spend nearly as much time looking at your portfolio as you'd like to believe -- put your best projects at the top of the list.
+Also remember that visitors likely won't spend nearly as much time looking at your portfolio as you'd like to believe—put your best projects at the top of the list.

 If your projects are deployed, you can provide external links; you should still include a brief description and link to the GitHub repo on your portfolio site so visitors can get a feel for the project without leaving the current page.